at-r00t/aquatone/README.md

 ### Specifying ports to scan

-Be default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
+By default, Aquatone will scan target hosts with a small list of commonly used HTTP ports: 80, 443, 8000, 8080 and 8443.
 You can change this to your own list of ports with the `-ports` flag:

     $ cat hosts.txt | aquatone -ports 80,443,3000,3001